How To Build A Garden Bed

 Prepare the area you will be building the raised bed on.
 It needs to be flat and level to ensure stability.
 Your timber frame should also be flush to the ground so no soil escapes, keeping your flowers or vegetables stable.

 Dig out any turf that would sit below the raised bed.
 You don’t want grass growing up through.
-Treat the area for weeds a week or so before building your raised bed, too.
+Treat the area for weeds a week before building your raised bed.
 If you want to be on the safe side, we advise lining the area with a weed membrane.

 - SPEEDY TOP TIP!
 Raised beds are great if the soil in your garden is clay-like or low quality and you don’t want to get rid of it all to replace with compost.

-You can also add a wooden raised bed to patio stones, say if you only have a yard outside and want a vegetable garden.
-Again, we’d advise placing some form of lining down between the flagstones and the raised bed which will keep your patio clean if you ever move the bed.
+You can add a wooden raised bed to patio stones if you only have a yard outside and want a vegetable garden.
+Again, we’d advise lining between the flagstones and the raised bed, which will keep your patio clean if you ever move the bed.

 How to create a raised bed in your garden

-Measure the area you want your raised bed to be, so you know which length timber sleepers to buy.
-Also think about height – something with large roots will need very deep soil so you will need wide sleepers.
+Measure the area you want your raised bed to be so you know which length timber sleepers to buy.
+Also, consider height – something with large roots will need very deep soil, so you will need wide sleepers.
 You may need to double up on timbers to increase height.

 Always wear the correct PPE when carrying out any DIY task.
 For this job, some gloves and safety goggles will be needed.

-Choose your desired timber size, you can buy different lengths of timber / sleepers already pre-cut or you can get them cut to size by your local supplier.
+Choose your desired timber size.
+You can buy different lengths of timber/sleepers that are already pre-cut or get them cut to size by your local supplier.

 Step 2: Lay the timbers